akkadotnet/Akka.Management/src/management/Akka.Management/README.md

       # Adds "noise" to vary the intervals between retries slightly (0.2 means 20% of base value).
       # This is important in order to avoid the various nodes performing lookups in the same interval,
-      # potentially causing a thundering heard effect.
+      # potentially causing a thundering herd effect.
 Usually there is no need to tweak this parameter.
       exponential-backoff-random-factor = 0.2

       # Maximum interval to which the exponential backoff is allowed to grow